Calling All Business Owners – Select Car Live – June 24th – Book Now!

 We hear you – charging an EV in public for the first time can be a daunting experience.
 How do you know which charger to use?
 How do you actually pay for the charge?
 And are you allowed to leave your car charging while you nip off for a coffee?

-Your first port of all is to actually locate a public chargepoint.
+Your first task is to actually locate a public chargepoint.
+Thankfully there are LOADS of them.

 Or you can use a dedicated app to show you the way.
 The Zap-Map app shows all public chargers in your given location.
 It also gives you real-time charger availability, lets you know if any are out of action, and even lets you pay via the app.

 Not all public charge points are made equal.
-Some (ultra-rapid) are faster than others and with some you’ll need to bring your own cable (make sure it’s in the boot).
+Some (ultra-rapid) are faster than others, and with some you’ll need to bring your own cable (make sure it’s in the boot).

 But once you get into the swing of things, it’s a doddle.
-And, YES, because EV charge point cables lock at both ends, you’re free to grab a drink and a bite to eat while you wait for the energy to be topped-up.
+And, YES, because EV charge point cables lock at both ends, you’re free to grab a drink and a bite to eat while you wait for the battery to be topped-up.

 Charging times vary between EVs, but some cars allow for a 10-80% recharge in less than 20 minutes and these charging times are improving constantly.